California officer charged with assaulting homeless people

 Kevin Dinh, a 12-year-veteran of the Garden Grove Police Department, has not been arrested and is on administrative leave, the Los Angeles Times reported Wednesday.

-The 37-year-old faces multiple charges including attempted criminal threats, battery and assault, the Orange County District Attorney’s Office said.
-It wasn't known Thursday if he has an attorney who could speak on his behalf.
+The 37-year-old officer faces multiple charges including attempted criminal threats, battery and assault, the Orange County District Attorney’s Office said.

 Prosecutors said Dinh struck a homeless man on the head and threatened to knock out his teeth outside a restaurant last September.